 Want to go fishing in the state of Oklahoma?
 Well, it's important to note that you are required to have a fishing license to do so.
 Without one, you could receive a significant fine from a park ranger.
-So before you head out to that lake or river, here is all the information you need on how to get a fishing license in Oklahoma.
+So before you head out to that lake or river, be sure to secure a fishing license.

-- Combination Fishing/Hunting (Available in Lifetime, 5-Year and Annual)
+- Combination Fishing/Hunting (Available in Lifetime, five-Year, and Annual)

 - Non-Resident Annual

 Here are current Oklahoma fishing license costs.
 Verify online or by calling the Oklahoma Department of Wildlife at (405) 521-3852.

 - Lifetime Fishing/Hunting Combination: $775

 - Annual Fishing/Hunting Combination: $53 (Youth, 16-17: $19)